danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 ## Weighing the Tradeoffs

-After working through all these challenges, I gained a deep appreciation for both the power of vanilla JavaScript and the value of well-tested frameworks.
-The experience clarified when each approach makes sense.

 ![to route or not to route](../images/to-route-or-not-to-route.png "to route or not to route")

-**The Case for Vanilla Routing**

-Web standards provide remarkable stability - code written against native APIs work largely the same way years later, without breaking changes or migration headaches.
-You'll never spend weeks on "framework upgrade projects" or deal with dependency vulnerability alerts from routing libraries.
-There's no risk of framework abandonment leaving your project in maintenance limbo.

-For the right projects, vanilla routing can be a good choice.
-Small to medium static sites with a handful of views can benefit from the minimal overhead.
-Projects where routing complexity won't grow over time are ideal candidates.
+Web standards provide stability, code written against native APIs works the same years later.
+For small to medium static sites with a handful of views and routing needs that won't grow, that stability is a real win.

-**The Case Against Vanilla Routing**

-The time investment in building, testing, and maintaining your own routing system is substantial.
-You're reinventing wheels that others have perfected over years of real-world use.
-For example, my simple attempt leaves some gaps that modern applications often need:

-- **URL Parameters**: No built-in support for routes like `/product/:id` or `/user/:id/edit/:field`
-- **Nested Routes**: Can't handle complex hierarchies like `/dashboard/users/:id/settings`
-- **Query String Parsing**: Manual handling required for URLs like `/products?category=electronics&sort=price`
-- **Regex Patterns**: No support for complex URL matching beyond simple string comparison
-- **Route Guards**: No authentication or permission checking before navigation
-- **Animated Transitions**: No built-in view transition animations or loading states

-If your project needs any of the features listed above, you'll likely spend more time building and debugging routing infrastructure than building actual features.

-## Closing Thoughts

-Building vanilla routing taught me that the web platform is remarkably capable, but using these capabilities directly involves meaningful tradeoffs.
-The real value wasn't in replacing SPA frameworks entirely, but in understanding what problems they solve through firsthand experience.
-Sometimes the best tool is the one that lets you ship features instead of debugging browser history APIs, but other times, understanding how things work under the hood is worth the journey itself.
+The catch is that the time investment in building, testing, and maintaining custom routing adds up.
+My simple attempt has no support for URL parameters, nested routes, query string parsing, or route guards.
+The moment a project needs any of these, you're debugging routing infrastructure instead of building features.

+That makes vanilla routing a good fit for two cases: very small projects whose needs won't grow, and educational exercises like this one, where the goal is to understand what SPA frameworks are quietly doing on your behalf.
+For anything more complex, the maintenance cost of rolling your own likely outweighs the dependency cost of reaching for a framework that's already solved these problems.